paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

   (B) does not exceed the amount that is equal to 15 percent of the total funds appropriated to carry out this section for the fiscal year.

+(3) **Redistribution of unobligated amounts** — The President may—

+  (A) withdraw amounts of financial assistance made available to a State (including amounts made available to local governments of a State) under this subsection that remain unobligated by the end of the third fiscal year after the fiscal year for which the amounts were allocated; and

+  (B) in the fiscal year following a fiscal year in which amounts were withdrawn under subparagraph (A), add the amounts to any other amounts available to be awarded on a competitive basis pursuant to paragraph (1).

-**(g) Criteria for assistance awards** In determining whether to provide technical and financial assistance to a State or local government under this section, the President shall take into account—
+**(g) Criteria for assistance awards** In determining whether to provide technical and financial assistance to a State or local government under this section, the President shall provide financial assistance only in States that have received a major disaster declaration in the previous 7 years, or to any Indian tribal government located partially or entirely within the boundaries of such States, and take into account—

 (1) the extent and nature of the hazards to be mitigated;